 A line from the theme song to Monday Night Football, as performed by country singer Hank Williams Jr. The song is based on his 1984 hit “All My Rowdy Friends Are Coming Over Tonight,” and was used as the theme from 1989 until 2011, when Williams’s comparison of President Obama to Hitler during a television appearance led ESPN to announce they would be choosing a new theme song.

 A line from the 1964 film Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb.
 It is spoken by Peter Sellers in the title role.

 You know, sometimes O-rings can twist and lose their structural integrity!
-Ah, who am I kidding—that’s not going to happen.
+Ah, who am I kidding—that’s not gonna happen.

 In 1986, the space shuttle Challenger exploded shortly after liftoff, killing all seven astronauts aboard.
 The cause was ultimately determined to be a failure in an O-ring in one of the rocket boosters, which had been weakened by the cold weather.

 A line from the song “The Devil Went Down to Georgia” by the Charlie Daniels Band.
 Sample lyrics: “Chicken in the breadpan picking out dough/Granny does your dog bite, ‘No, child, no’ …”